pip-services/pip-services-docs/content/en/golang/commons/convert/map_converter.md

 ### Methods

 #### ToMap
-Converts value into map object or returns empty map when conversion is not possible
+Converts a value into a map object or returns an empty map when conversion is not possible

 > ToMap(value interface{}) map[string]interface{}

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
 - **returns**: map[string]interface{} - map object or empty map when conversion is not supported.

 #### ToMapWithDefault
-Converts value into map object or returns default when conversion is not possible
+Converts a value into a map object or returns a default map when conversion is not possible

 > ToMapWithDefault(value interface{}, defaultValue map[string]interface{}) map[string]interface{}

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
-- **defaultValue**: map[string]interface{} - the default value.
+- **defaultValue**: map[string]interface{} - default value.
 - **returns**: map[string]interface{} - map object or empty map when conversion is not supported.

 #### ToNullableMap
-Converts value into map object or returns nil when conversion is not possible.
+Converts a value into a map object or returns nil when conversion is not possible.

 > ToNullableMap(value interface{}) *map[string]interface{}

-- **value**: interface{} - the value to convert.
+- **value**: interface{} - value to convert.
 - **returns**: *map[string]interface{} - map object or nil when conversion is not supported.